Guide to filming or taking photos on the TfL network

 How to pay

-• Payment for all permits must be made either in advance or on the day and these can be done by either BACS transfer or credit/debit card
+Payment for all permits must be made either in advance or on the day and proof of payment must be provided before filming takes place

 Access times to film or photograph

-We can only permit filming and photography during off-peak periods:
+We can only permit filming and photography on the network during off-peak periods:

 • Weekends: generally any time of day (depending on location)